Artisan-Lab/tag-std/pre-RFC.md

 To avoid the misuse of unsafe code, Rust developers should provide clear safety comments for unsafe APIs.

 While these safety comments are quite human readable, they can be interpreted differently from person to person.
-Even the current best practices in the Rust standard library are ad hoc and informal.
+Even the current best practices in the Rust standard library are ad hoc and informal in some places.

 Besides, safety comments are sometimes tedious and repetitive to write, thus people just feel bothered to do or simply leave a short note, but reviewers may neglect some unmentioned safety requirements.